 Thus some weeks it will be more and others less.
 It is recommended that you plan your time commitment to the course at the beginning of the semester.

-Lectures will be available on MyUni as Podcasts or PowerPoint presentations.
+Lectures will be available on MyUni as voiced over PowerPoint presentations.

 It is expected that you will listen to the lectures and if you have any queries contact me via email or phone.